0x6D70/rawk/syntax.md

 ## Classes

-Rawk supports Classes where all properties are public.
+Rawk supports classes where all properties are public.

 ```
 class Test {